Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 - If You're Using This: STOP IMMEDIATELY.
 This is the most contaminated product tested.

-- Daily Use Impact: 2,869.9 µg lead per year (safe limit: 182.5 µg/year) = 15.72x over
+- Daily Use Impact: 2,869.9 µg lead per year (safe limit: 182.5 µg/year) = 15.72× the safe limit

 - Bottom Line: Absolute worst protein powder in Consumer Reports testing.
 Dangerous for daily use.